After Neera Tanden withdrawal, lawmakers say Shalanda Young’s experience as a House negotiator would serve her well as budget director

 “I am not naive about the challenges we face,” Young said at her confirmation hearing.
 “With covid-19 deaths surpassing 500,000, our focus must remain on beating the virus, delivering immediate relief to millions of struggling Americans and ensuring that we emerge from these crises even stronger than we were before.”

-Young was core to negotiations that ended the 35-day government shutdown in January 2019, when President Donald Trump refused to budge on funding for the border wall.
+Young was also central to negotiations that ended the 35-day government shutdown at the beginning of 2019, when President Donald Trump refused to budge on funding for the border wall.

 Alongside House Speaker Nancy Pelosi (D-Calif.) and Lowey, Young mapped out a strategy that would temporarily allow parts of the government to reopen before any negotiations on homeland security could proceed.
 Young represented the newly Democratic House majority in negotiations with Republican Senate leadership, holding firm until Trump agreed to temporarily reopen the government without any new money for the border wall.